 Coverage for workers’ compensation

-PEOs take away one hassle for businesses by providing workers’ compensation insurance coverage on behalf of their clients and handling any claims that may arise.
-To reduce workplace injuries and liabilities, they might conduct safety audits and offer employee training programs.
+PEOs relieve businesses of one hassle by providing workers’ compensation insurance coverage on behalf of their clients and handling any claims that may arise.
+They also conduct safety audits and offer employee training programs to reduce workplace injuries and liabilities.

 Support from Human Resources